 4- Fast documents retrieval

 Do you know that professionals spend 50% of their time searching for info?
 That might be a thing of the past if businesses use one of the best DMS.

 - Locate information quickly in the EDMS database based on metadata or content (Full-Text Search)

-- Information stored in your EDMS database can be accessed at any time, either inside your company (via your laptop) or when on the go (mobile).
+- Information can be accessed at any time, either inside your company (via your laptop) or when on the go (mobile).